Skip to Main Content

 The History of Imposter Syndrome

-First described by psychologists Suzanne Imes, PhD, and Pauline Rose Clance, PhD in 1978, who referred to it as impostor "phenomenon", as something which occurs among high achievers who are unable to internalize and accept their success.
+First described by psychologists Suzanne Imes, PhD, and Pauline Rose Clance, PhD in 1978, who referred to it as imposter "phenomenon", as something which occurs among high achievers who are unable to internalize and accept their success.
 They often attribute their accomplishments to luck rather than to ability, and fear that others will eventually unmask them as a fraud.

 Despite what may be overwhelming evidence of their deserved accomplishments, people who suffer with Imposter Syndrome remain convinced that they were “lucky” and that their luck will eventually run out and leave them humiliated among their “real-deal” colleagues.